nima265/Flappy-Fly/README.md

 To run Flappy-Fly, you need to have Python installed on your machine.
 You can download Python from the [official website](https://www.python.org/).

+Additionally, you need to install the following Python libraries:
+- `pygame`
+- `neat-python`

+These dependencies are listed in the `requirements.txt` file.

 ### Installation

 1. Clone the repository: